16+ Work Experience Letter Templates – PDF, Word

 So here are the things that you should never forget to include:

-The name of the employee.
+- The name of the employee.
 This should be pretty obvious right from the start as the whole point of this letter is to provide information about someone that used to work for you.
 So as you’re writing the employee’s name into the letter, be sure that you write it completely.
 This means that you must include the first name, last name, and even the middle initial so that the prospective employer won’t have a difficult time running a background check.
 You may also see promotion letter templates.

-The term of employment.
+- The term of employment.
 This piece of information is vital as every prospective employer will have to verify it.
 They’ll need accurate information of when an applicant was employed at a previous company that he or she used to work for and the date that he or she had officially resigned.
-So the first thing that you will need to write is the date in which the employee had officially been employed in your company.
-Next is that you will have to provide the date in which the employee has resigned.
+So the first thing that you will need to write is the date on which the employee had officially been employed in your company.
+Next is that you will have to provide the date on which the employee has resigned.
 Make sure that you include the month, day, and year of when both happened.
 You may also see work letter templates.

-The employee’s role and responsibilities.
+- The employee’s role and responsibilities.
 A person applying for another company will no doubt be including what he or she had been doing from a previous company that he or she used to work for as that information can help increase the chances of gaining employment.
-However, just about every employer would want to verify that information, meaning that they’ll need this letter to provide them with a list of the different roles and duties that an applicant was tasked with while he or she was still working for your company.
+However, just about every employer would want to verify that information, meaning that they’ll need this letter to provide them with sample list of the different roles and duties that an applicant was tasked with while he or she was still working for your company.
 List down all the relevant information such as what roles the employee played and what he or she fulfilled during his or her tenure.
 If you want, then you may even provide a short description of the employee’s overall performance.
 You may also see offer letter templates.

 5. Employer Information